roemmele/answerquest/README.md

 ## Usage

-test.py shows an example of how to interact with the library.
+In this repo, test.py shows an example of how to interact with the library.
 First load the pipeline by specifying the model files as arguments.
 For example, assuming the model files are in your current working directory:

 ```
 In [1]: from answerquest import QnAPipeline